OctopusDeploy/blog/blog/2019-11/octopus-cloud-v2-why-kubernetes/index.md

 We ruled out Kubernetes + Windows as a technology not mature enough to bet on.

 We also ruled out containers on Windows in general.
 As part of evaluating k8s, we also evaluated running Octopus containerized on Windows.
-Containers on Linux are elegant, and running a container on Linux results in a single process executing on the host.
-In contrast, running a container in Windows, results in many systems services also being run.
+Containers on Linux are elegant, and running a container on Linux results in only the containerized processes executing on the host.
+In contrast, running a container in Windows results in many systems services also being run.

 The running processes for a single container on Linux: